-Maybe you don’t mind your child climbing into bed with you in the middle of the night, but waking up in soaked, smelly sheets because someone had an accident?
-Never fun.
-The worst part of bedwetting is that you’ve got to act fast, because the longer urine has to dry and settle into the mattress, the harder it’ll be to get the stain and stench out.
-How to get pee out of a mattress — urine odor included — is never as easy or straightforward as it seems, especially at 3 a.m.
-The good news: There is a science to it.
+You may not mind if your child climbs into bed with you in the middle of the night, but no one likes waking up in soaked, smelly sheets when that very kid has wet the bed.
+Perhaps the worst part of bedwetting is that it requires immediate, decisive action when all you want to do is sleep.
+While it’s no fun to get everybody out of bed at 3 in the morning, you’ve got to act fast, because the longer urine has to seep into the mattress, the harder it’ll be to get the stench and stain out.
+So how do you get pee and urine odor out of a mattress?
+There’s a science to it.

 How to Remove Pee Stains and Odor From a Mattress